kumu/docs/overview/kumus-architecture.md

 ## Projects

 **Projects** are the top level of Kumu's architecture.
 Think of projects as a "buckets" that contain everything defined above: elements, connections, loops, fields, views, and maps.

-A project can remember specific positions for all of its elements, and it can remember the positions of any labels that represent loops.

 There's an important distinction to be made between a map and a project: the project contains the master list of elements, connections, and loops, and the map simply borrows a collection of data from that list.
 If you edit an element, connection, or loop while working on a map, you're not just editing the map—you're actually editing the project's master list.